Skip to content

 • The mcp_server.py script downloaded to a permanent location on your hard drive.

-Add the following block to your Claude Desktop config file:
+Add this server block to your Claude configuration file:

 • macOS: ~/Library/Application Support/Claude/claude_desktop_config.json